-MES maintains a blog on our main website pages that is maintained and edited by the MES Student Assistant and Student Ambassadors who works with the program's faculty, students, and staff to cover program events and share student stories.
+MES maintains a blog (evergreen.edu/mes/blog) on our main website pages that is maintained and edited by the MES Student Assistant and Student Ambassadors who works with the program's faculty, students, and staff to cover program events and share student stories.
 The blog also reports items of general interest, such as conferences, student research and campus events.
 Please submit blog ideas to the MES Student Assistant or Assistant Director.